-In addition to their benefits under our Retirement Plan, Mr. Moore and Mr. Ruelle accrued vested benefits for periods of employment prior to their rejoining us as officers in late 2002 and early 2003 under an executive salary continuation plan.
-Mr. Moore receives an annual benefit of \$163,769 under the plan; however, for 2011 only, his payments were \$150,147 due to a change in the administration of the plan.
+In addition to his benefits under our Retirement Plan, Mr. Ruelle accrued vested benefits for periods of employment prior to his rejoining us as an officer in early 2003 under an executive salary continuation plan.
 The estimated annual benefit payable to Mr. Ruelle under the plan upon retirement at or after age 62 is \$16,072.

-We calculated the present value of the benefits as of December 31, 2011 for the executive salary continuation plan in the Present Value of Accumulated Benefits column in the Pension Benefits table as a 15-year certain and life annuity using a discount rate of 4.50% and the RP-2000 combined healthy mortality tables for male and female annuitants, with mortality improvements projected as required by the Pension Protection Act of 2006 for 2012 funding valuations.
-The 15-year certain period was reduced for Mr. Moore to reflect the fact that his benefits are currently in pay status.
-Mr. Ruelle and Mr. Moore are not accruing additional benefits under the plan as a result of their current employment.
-Mr. Sterbenz, Mr. Irick, Mr. Ludwig and Mr. Somma are not participants in this plan.
+We calculated the present value of the benefits as of December 31, 2012 for the executive salary continuation plan in the Present Value of Accumulated Benefits column in the Pension Benefits table as a 15-year certain and life annuity using a discount rate of 4.13% and the RP-2000 combined healthy mortality tables for male and female annuitants, with mortality improvements projected as required by the Pension Protection Act of 2006 for 2013 funding valuations.
+Mr. Ruelle is not accruing additional benefits under the plan as a result of his current employment.
+Mr. Sterbenz, Mr. Greenwood, Mr. Somma and Mr. Ludwig are not participants in this plan.